abelsilva/ConfigLite/README.md

 ```

-> This sample creates a store from a file called `config.ini`
+> This sample creates a store from a the file `config.ini`.
+More info from [documentation](https://github.com/abelsilva/ConfigLite/wiki/Creating-a-ConfigStore).

 ### Step 3: Get configurations